diogosmendonca/doorlocking/README.md

 # In Action

 See in those videos doorlocking.app in action <a href="https://www.youtube.com/watch?v=yd64wglDlZc" target="_blank">with</a> and  <a href="https://www.youtube.com/watch?v=D8Kzh0A3eeo" target="_blank">without</a> a box.
 Excited about the project?
-Follow the instructions bellow to deploy it by yourself!
+Follow the instructions below to deploy it by yourself!
+Please, [let me know](mailto:diogosmendonca@gmail.com) if you deployed doorlocking.app!
 Are you not technical?
 [Contact me](mailto:diogosmendonca@gmail.com) if you need help to deploy the system.

 # Hardware Setup